snehashakyas/Profile-Management-Patient-Website/README.md

 * The server is run on port _3002_ of localhost (http://localhost:3002).
 * The client is run on port _3000_ of localhost (http://localhost:3000).
 * MongoDB database is being used to store all the patient data.
-You will need to create a MongoDB database cluster and secure it with a username and password.
-Within this, you should create 2 collections: a "users" collection and a "patients" collection.
-Connect this database to the patient profile application by copying the link from MongoDB that will connect the database to the application.
-Paste this link inside the "server" directory's ".env" file, where it says "MONGO_URI".
+You will need to create a MongoDB database cluster which needs to be secured with a username and password.
+More information on this is in the _Setup Process and Installation_ section below.
 *  _React_ is used to create the client side of the project
 * _Node.js_ is used to create the server side of thie project
 * JSON Web Tokens (JWT) are used to enforce a token-based authentication mechanism for users to login and logout of their accounts